Skip to main content

 Once you’ve arrived at your destination and you’re ready to let the fun begin, remember to keep track of applying sunscreen to yourself and your child, particularly their sensitive areas such as back of the hands, face and legs.
 It is recommended by American Association of Pediatricians that children’s skin should not be exposed to harmful sun rays and where possible they should wear breathable, long clothing and brimmed caps but otherwise, apply sunscreen early and repeat regularly.
 For older children apply sunscreen with an SPF of 15 or higher about 15 to 30 minutes before going into the sun and water so that it has time to absorb into their skin.
 Reapply every two hours and after your child has been playing in the water, sweating, or towel drying off.
 The shade can also offer a false sense of security and it’s important to remember that while shading you from the heat, UV rays can still become reflected and give you a sunburn.

 If you plan on using a stroller to get around, remember the same rules of your car seat.
 Check the hotspots, cover with a sun protector such as Sun Shade Maker if possible and shade wherever you can.
-Most strollers have a sun canopy already but there are plenty on the market if you’re looking for some additional shade.
+Most strollers and travel systems have a sun canopy already but there are plenty on the market if you’re looking for some additional shade.

 Diono Stroller Fan is another great solution to keeping cool and will help circulate air around the passenger.
 Universally designed to attach easily to most strollers, our Stroller Fan has an adjustable neck so you can position it wherever you need, and “small finger proof” guard to ensure curious little fingers are protected from the fan when in use.